Against the Odds magazine investigates military history from a broad

 Some things about this page that are different from a regular Kickstarter pledge page include:

 1.)
 This isn’t a pledge page.
 This page is live and will charge your credit card the moment you order a copy.
-You won't be able to cancel your purchase, but we'll refund your money if the kickstarter fails to Fund (although our big success with Buffalo Wings last year gives us every confidence that it will do so).

 4.)
 Your copy will mail when we ship out the Kickstarter copies.

 Roberts Award for Best Magazine Wargame

 “Another Waterloo game?”

 While most “Waterloo games” either lock players into the circumstances of that famous battle, or give some small leeway into the overall circumstances of the “100 Days” battles in Belgium, they all suffer from a similar narrow focus.
 You will have the Armée du Nord face some combination of Blücher and Wellington and everyone just does the best they can.